-Every year, the most iconic venues in the United States are set up to challenge all parts of a golfer’s game, no matter where the U.S. Open is held.
-Rolex Testimonees Jack Nicklaus, Gary Player, Tom Watson, Tiger Woods and Brooks Koepka are among the champions to have risen to the occasion at this revered event.
-Accuracy is everything at this championship, making Rolex, Official Timekeeper since 1980, a perfect partner.
+Every year, the most iconic venues in the United States are set up to test all parts of a golfer’s game, no matter where the championship is held.
+The Torrey Pines South Course, venue of the 2008 U.S. Open, welcomes the championship once again in 2021.
+Rolex Testimonees Jack Nicklaus, Gary Player, Tom Watson, Tiger Woods, Brooks Koepka and Bryson DeChambeau adorn the list of previous winners.
+At this revered event, accuracy is everything, making Rolex, Official Timekeeper since 1980, a perfect partner.

 Available only in 18 ct gold or platinum, it was the first wristwatch to display the date and day of the week, spelt out in full in a window on the dial.
 Exceptional precision, reliability, legibility and presence have made it the ultimate status watch, the embodiment of prestige.
 With the President bracelet, originally created especially for it, the Day-Date continues to be the watch par excellence of influential people.
 Like the elite group of golfers competing at the U.S. Open, it is a leader in its field.